What are HIV and AIDS?

 - Keep the amount of HIV in the body as low as possible for as long as possible

 - Prevent, cure, or control opportunistic infections

 All of these can help support a person’s quality of life by improving health and lowering the chance of serious illnesses and their long-term effects.
 Effective treatment also prolongs life.

-There are dozens of anti-HIV drugs that may be used in different combinations.
-The best combination varies with the person, disease stage, whether the person's infection is resistant to any of the drugs, and other factors.
-Different combinations may need to be tried, and over time the drugs may need to be changed.
+There are dozens of anti-HIV drugs that can be used in different combinations.
+The best combination varies with the person, disease stage, whether the person’s infection is resistant to any of the drugs, and other factors.
+Different combinations might need to be tried, and over time the drugs may need to be changed.
 Each drug carries some risks for certain side effects, which need to be discussed before starting.
-As part of caring for patients on HIV drugs, doctors see the patients and check labs often.
+As part of caring for patients on anti-HIV drugs, doctors see the patients and check labs often.

 By slowing viral growth and keeping the immune system as healthy as possible, treatment helps reduce the risk of some types of infections, AIDS-related cancers, and other health problems.
 With effective treatment, the disease progresses more slowly and people live longer.
-Still, no combination of drugs can actually cure the infection, so it is important that people being treated keep taking their medicines and have close follow-up and testing to make sure the treatment is still working.
+Still, no combination of drugs can actually cure the infection, so it’s important that people being treated keep taking their medicines.
+Sometimes 2 or even 3 HIV drugs are put together into just one or two pills to make the drug treatment easier to remember and take.
+Whether the medicines are taken together or separately, close follow-up and testing are needed to make sure the treatment is still working.

 Other measures that can be taken to support the immune system involve good self-care, such as:

 - Avoiding infections (which may include staying away from people who are sick, practicing food safety, getting certain vaccines, taking antibiotics, using safer sex practices, and other measures)